Cycle Terms

 Luteinizing Hormone (LH)

-Luteinizing Hormone is released in the pituitary gland.
+Luteinizing Hormone releases in the pituitary gland.
 This hormone stimulates the ovaries to produce estrogen.
 A surge luteinizing hormone causes the ovaries to release an egg during ovulation.
 If fertilization occurs, luteinizing hormone will stimulate the corpus luteum, which produces progesterone to sustain the pregnancy.
-This is the hormone tested in Ovulation Predictor Kits.
+Ovulation Predictor Kits test for this hormone.

 Luteal Phase

 This is the last phase in the menstrual cycle.
 This is the phase in which your body is releasing progesterone to support a possible pregnancy.
-This phase is marked by low levels of estrogen and high levels of progesterone.
-See more HERE
+This phase feels the influence of low levels of estrogen and high levels of progesterone.
+Check out a deep dive of the Luteal Phase to learn more.

 Menstrual Cycle Awareness (MCA)